mat-docs/ATLAS.Site/docs/introduction/use-cases.md

 These capabilities help teams optimise energy usage and performance under strict sustainability constraints.

-## Aerospace and Automotive R&D: Simulation and Integration

-Engineering teams use ATLAS for system integration and test telemetry in aerospace and automotive domains.
-For example:

-- Wind tunnel data analysis for Red Bull Racing and Alpine F1.
-- Real-time cloud infrastructure for track and simulator environments.

-These applications support rigorous testing and validation workflows across complex systems.

 ## NASCAR: Custom Telemetry Recorder and GPS Integration

 ATLAS has been tailored for NASCAR with a dedicated telemetry recorder that supports Vector GPS data and custom configuration formats.
 Teams benefit from: